phrocker/JangoWave/README.md

 You can quickly and easily build a demo using the scripts provided.
 If you wish to set up the demo on a single node you can use [fluo-uno](https://github.com/apache/fluo-uno)

+Run ./build.sh
+    ./build.sh

-Run ./build.sh from root or the following commands:
+OR the following commands:

     docker-compose build --force-rm --no-cache && docker-compose up --detach docker-compose run web migrate.py makemigrations